 Most small business owners don’t have enough startup capital hanging around in their back pockets, so they’ll need to find funding.
 Business credit cards may work for smaller, one-time purchases, but most entrepreneurs will eventually search for a business loan.
 This can be done through the Small Business Administration (SBA) or a bank.
 Missouri also has a small business loan program.

-Additionally, both Missouri and the federal government have a number of available grants and resources.
-The state’s Department of Economic Development has incentives and financing options listed on their website.
+Both Missouri and the federal government have a number of available grants and resources.
+The state’s Department of Economic Development has incentives and financing options listed on its website.
 If your business has been affected by the COVID-19 pandemic, the Missouri Department of Labor may also be able to help.

-Next you’ll need a business name for your Missouri company.
+Next, you’ll need to settle on a business name.
 The key point here is that the name needs to be unique in the state of Missouri.
 If it’s not, your LLC or corporation filing will be rejected.
 To find out if the name you’ve chosen is unique, use Missouri’s online business name search tool.

 In Missouri, not all companies need a business license.
 You’ll need to check with your local city clerk.
 For example, in St. Louis, all businesses need a Graduated Business License (GBL) and may also need industry-specific licenses.
 If you’re selling tangible personal property or services, you will also need a retail sales tax license unless you qualify for an exemption.

 Most businesses need some kind of insurance if only to protect the business’s assets.
 Most commonly, businesses have general liability insurance.
 If you hire employees, you’ll have to pay into things like workers’ compensation insurance and disability insurance.

 Depending on the business, you may need specialized insurance like a commercial auto policy or event insurance.
 You can find out more information through the Missouri Department of Insurance.